Durobot/ArduinoRgbChristmasLights/README.md

  - Download and install [Arduino IDE](https://www.arduino.cc/en/Main/Software), if you don't have it installed already.
-Depending on your OS, you may need to install additional USB drivers to be able to upload complied firmware to your board;
+Depending on your OS, you may need to install additional USB drivers to be able to upload complied firmware to your board.

+ - Start Arduino IDE.

+ - If you're using a development board or microcontroller Arduino IDE doesn't support out of the box (e.g. ESP8266 or ESP32 or whatever), now is a good time to install support for this platform.
+Instructions on how to do it should normally come with the platform (e.g. [Arduino core for ESP8266](https://github.com/esp8266/Arduino)), but generally speaking you (1) add URL of the configuration JSON to Additional Board Manager URLs in the Preferences window and (2) find and install the plaform in Boards Manager window.
+   But in this case you would probably need to change the circuit and the source code too, so you should know what you're doing.

- - Run Arduino IDE, go to ``File -> Open`` and pick ArduinoRgbChristmasLights.ino
+ - Go to ``File -> Open`` and pick ArduinoRgbChristmasLights.ino

  - Go to ``Tools -> Board``, and pick your board type.
 Some boards come in several versions, like Arduino Nano, so make sure that ``Tools -> Processor`` is set correctly as well.

  - Disconnect your board from all external connections.
-It _might_ be OK to leave LED strip connected, but you must definitely disconnect external power supply;
+It _might_ be OK to leave LED strip connected, but you must definitely disconnect external power supply.

  - Connect your board to the computer.
 Most Arduino boards can be connected using a USB cable, but some (e.g. Arduino Pro Mini) require a USB-to-TTL serial convertor board;